About Us & Our History/Experience

 All For The Love Of The Breed

-We were young retirees moved to Arizona twenty years ago.
-Retiring from corporate America working for major companies, we wanted to devote our spare time and leisure with each other to include animals.
-For many years we had registered Labrador Retrievers, did the entire gambit with the Labradors, in the show ring, agility, obedience and then at the end we did three years of rescue work on our own, rescuing from puppy mills, unscrupulous breeders and AKC auctions.
-We devoted our time and effort towards the Maltese and the Bichon Frise.
+We were young retirees moved to Arizona twenty years ago living a few miles outside of Sedona, Arizona.
+Planning an early retirement, retiring from major companies in corporate America.
+Our bucket list included wanting to do rescue work with dogs and to include dogs in our retirement years.
+For many years we had registered Labrador Retrievers, did the entire gambit with the Labradors, in the show ring, agility, obedience.
+Then for three years we did rescue work on our own, rescuing from puppy mills, unscrupulous breeders and AKC auctions.
+We devoted our time and effort towards the Maltese and the Bichon Frise, as we wanted to expose ourselves to smaller breeds due to our age and growing inability to work daily with the Labrador meeting their exercise requirement as a working breed.
+Combined hands on experience with training and raising animals, both family pets and farm animals of more than 60 years.

 The rescue work was a learning experience and we totally enjoyed the work but we could not handle the expenses.
-It was difficult to find a veterinarian that was willing to discount services and when we did rescue work.
-The first thirty days after acquiring an adult dog you could easily have several thousands of dollars just in medical testing alone.
+It was difficult to find a veterinarian that was willing to discount services.
+The first thirty days after acquiring an adult dog you could easily have several thousands of dollars in medical testing alone.
 We did all the obedience training and socialization work with our rescues and it was extremely rewarding watching animals recover from illness, emotional hurdles and the lack of socialization.
 The living environment of our rescues in all the cases was horrific.
+Amazing how human beings can treat animals — of any species.

 By accident while researching the Bichon Frise and Maltese breed and their genetic health issues, we discovered the Coton de Tulear breed.

 And we researched the Coton de Tulear breed for two years before deciding to import a female from Europe.
 From there we fell in love with the breed.
-The intelligence, temperament, beauty and companionship was unbelievable.
+The intelligence, temperament, beauty and companionship was unbelievable and their health was remarkable compared to the other small breeds.

 We are hobby breeders now and no longer involved with rescue work, strictly involved with Cotons for the love and desire to keep the Coton de Tulear as it was discovered by the Europeans.
 This is all about the breed nothing else.